beanone/agentical/docs/api/examples.md

 >
 > These real code samples are thoroughly tested and maintained.

+> **📝 API Signature Note**
+>
+> All examples in this document have been updated to reflect the correct `LLMBackend.process_query()` signature which includes `resources` and `prompts` parameters.
+The actual implementation requires these parameters even if your LLM backend doesn't use them.

 ## Table of Contents
 - [Overview](#overview)
 - [Basic Usage](#basic-usage)